Jenni-Hawk/Advanced_Topic_Modeling/README.md

 ## Methodology:
 Algorithms being tested:

+Classic ML:
-LSA with TF-IDF, BERTopic + keyBERT, and OpenAI.
+LSA with TF-IDF,

+Sentence Transformers + Classic ML:
+BERTopic + keyBERT
+BERTopic + OpenAI

 How will model performance be determined?
 - Each model will be scored based on how humans interpret the coherence of the topics.